 Noura Jumblatt has been awarded the Forest for Kyoto Prize by the Italian Environment Ministry for her extensive ecological efforts in the Chouf.
 The prize, named after the Kyoto Protocol on climate change and improvement, entitles Jumblatt to select an area in Lebanon where the Italian government will plant a new forest…

-Lebanon presently has 4 sites designated as Wetlands of International Importance, with a surface area of 1075? hectares...
+Lebanon currently has 4 sites designated as Wetlands of International Importance (Ramsar Sites), with a surface area of 1,075 hectares.

 The Palm islands park is a unique and integrated natural marine basin in the eastern Mediterranean that was declared as a reserve in 1993.
 Its surface area is about 5 Km2 (1.4 x 1.08 nautical miles).
 This maritime park lies 6 nautical miles (11 Km) north-west off the shores of el-Mina in Tripoli (Latitudes: 34d 29m - 34d 30m 30s N and Longtitudes 35d 44m 30s - 35d 47m E).
 These flat rocky islands include the Palm (or Rabbit) island, Sanani island, and Ramkine (or Fanar) island…

 Protected areas of Lebanon